pulibrary/dpul-collections/README.md

 ### Timeouts

 There are some timeouts that are too small for certain types of breakpoint debugging.
 If you're debugging in a feature test, you have to increase the playwright timeout; add something like `timeout: :timer.minutes(20)` into the config for `config :phoenix_test, playwright:` in config/test.exs.
+You have to turn this off again when you're done with breakpoints, or else a failing test will take forever to resolve.

 If you're getting database timeouts during your test, try adding the following to the `config :dpul_collections, DpulCollections.Repo` and `config :dpul_collections, DpulCollections.FiggyRepo` lines in config/test.exs:
 ```